ipfs/devgrants/open-grants/open-proposal-semantic-graph.md

 Pinning content on IPFS is very easy.
 However, individual users need to track and maintain a list of CIDs and thier contents.
 This isn't a very convenient user experience and limits how quickly IPFS can be adopted.

-IPFS is missing a transportable semantic layer that provides an open ontology of content for users, plugins, and other systems.
-With this semantic layer built on top of IPLD, content can be organized into a graph and partitioned for individual users or groups of users for discoverability and collaboration.
+IPFS is missing a distrbuted semantic layer that provides an open system for defining and working with ontologies that describe content for users, plugins, and other systems.
+With this semantic layer built on top of IPFS, content can be organized into a graph and partitioned for individual users or groups of users for discoverability and collaboration.

-Once applied, this content can facilitate novel ways of working.
+Once applied, this content can facilitate novel ways of working and building.

 ## Value

 Early value of a semantic layer on IPFS would, at the very least, improve the user experience for individuals by providing a familiar way of storing and retrieving content bound to their context.
 Within their context, users can describe content in arbitrary ways including relationships that link off to other content creating a semantic graph.

-These graphs can be added and retrieved across the network meaning, over time, a global ontology will begin to emerge as a distributed index.
+These graphs can be added and retrieved across the network meaning, over time, a global ontology will begin to emerge within the graph.
 The utility of this index would allow novel ways of building applications and extending IPFS with custom plugins and more.

-Imagine a financial institution defining an append-only IPLD node called an "account" that can be retrieved by third-party fintechs through authorization via account holder signing keys and multikey encryption for more secure open banking.
-Or data scientists linking WASM powered notebooks to datasets with static schemas across governance boundaries and only yielding the results to a new node.
-Or data engineers assembling data pipelines with idempotent and append-only intermediaries with schema on read and write for stable transform pipelines on a distributed data lake.
+Imagine a financial institution defining an append-only IPLD node type called "account" that can be retrieved by third-party fintechs for more secure open banking.
+Or data scientists linking WASM powered notebooks node types to schemas powered datasets node types across governance boundaries.
+Or data engineers assembling data pipelines with idempotent and append-only schema powered intermediaries for more stable transform pipelines on a distributed data lake.
 Or a p2p email service....the list goes on.

-The risks of not getting this right are the ongoing poorly maintained, centralized datasets containing private information being shared with multiple parties with no governance other than one-sided terms and conditions and privacy policies.
+The risks of not getting this right are the ongoing poorly maintained, centralized datasets containing private information being shared with multiple parties with no controls other than one-sided terms and conditions and privacy policies.
+We need better alternatives and reasonable standards that support web3 scale.

 What makes this project difficult is choosing the right interfaces, models, and patterns to make this project scale effectively.
 Not getting this right may mean a poor user experience and therefore poor adoption.